kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

 split()
 ~~~~~~~

-When :cpp:`split` is first called by :cpp:`remove:cpp:`. p3node is a leaf. split first creates a 4-node, whose constructor automatically sorts the keys of p3node and new_key.
+When ``split`` is first called by ``remove``. p3node is a leaf. split first creates a 4-node, whose constructor automatically sorts the keys of p3node and new_key.
 It sets all four children to nullptr:

 .. code-block:: cpp